FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/visionportal_cpu_and_bandwidth/visionportal-cpu-and-bandwidth.rst

 communications **bandwidth**.
 Reaching such limits may affect previews, and cause an OpMode or Robot Controller to slow down, or freeze, or crash.

-FTC teams can balance the benefits of higher resolution and speed (frames-per-second) against the risk of overloading CPU and bandwidth resources.
+Teams can balance the benefits of higher resolution and speed (frames-per-second) against the risk of overloading CPU and bandwidth resources.